sarahfoudaa/Arabic-Name-Entity-Recognition-/README.md

 * fastapi_standalone_docs==0.1.2

 # Enviroment
+This project was done using Python 3.10.12 and Transformers 4.30.2

 # Dataset
-Dataset used in this project is [ANERcorp - CAMeL Lab Train/Test Splits](https://camel.abudhabi.nyu.edu/anercorp/) The sentences containing the first 5/6 of the words go to train and the rest go to test.
+The dataset used in this project is [ANERcorp - CAMeL Lab Train/Test Splits](https://camel.abudhabi.nyu.edu/anercorp/) The sentences containing the first 5/6 of the words go to train and the rest go to test.
 The train split has 125,102 words and the test split has 25,008 words.

-* B-LOC: Beginning of a location entity.
+* B-LOC/I-LOC:: Beginning/Inside of a location entity.
-* B-MISC: Beginning of a miscellaneous entity (i.e. entities that do not fit into any of the other categories).
+* B-MISC/I-MISC: Beginning/Inside of a miscellaneous entity (i.e. entities that do not fit into any of the other categories).
-* B-ORG: Beginning of an organization entity.
-* B-PERS: Beginning of a person entity.
-* I-LOC: Inside of a location entity.
-* I-MISC: Inside of a miscellaneous entity.
-* I-ORG: Inside of an organization entity.
+* B-ORG/I-ORG: Beginning/Inside of an organization entity.
-* I-PERS: Inside of a person entity.
+* B-PERS/I-PERS: Beginning/Inside of a person entity.
 * O: Not part of any named entity.

-# Usage
+Number of words
+*Train --> 110119
+*Test --> 22561

+Number of sentences
+*Train --> 3972
+*Test --> 924

+Test dataset file
+min number of words in a sentence --> 2 max number of words in a sentence --> 146 average number of words in a sentence --> 25.98 standard deviation number of words in a sentence --> 16.99

+Train dataset file
+min number of words in a sentence --> 2 max number of words in a sentence --> 530 average number of words in a sentence --> 30.10 standard deviation number of words in a sentence --> 23.24

+The train file dataset is then split by a percentage of 70:30 to have the train and validation datasets

 # Model
 [CAMeL-Lab/bert-base-arabic-camelbert-mix-ner](https://huggingface.co/CAMeL-Lab/bert-base-arabic-camelbert-mix-ner)
+CAMeLBERT-Mix NER Model is a Named Entity Recognition (NER) model that was built by fine-tuning the [CAMeLBERT Mix](https://huggingface.co/CAMeL-Lab/bert-base-arabic-camelbert-mix/) model.
+For the fine-tuning, we used the ANERcorp [dataset](https://camel.abudhabi.nyu.edu/anercorp/).

 # Results

-Classification report for Fine_tuned model
+Classification report and confussion matrix of fine-tuned model after training on the new dataset Classification report for Fine_tuned model
 ```
               precision    recall  f1-score   support